 Moira Bartlett did a fine job organising this event held at the Leicester Grammar School on Sunday 19th March 2017.
 There were children aged from 7 up to 17 singing or playing a variety of instruments and displaying a high degree of competence and confidence throughout the day.
 Katie Marshall closed the event with a superb Senior Vocal Solo, singing Mozart’s Voi Che Sapete followed by Bach/Gounod’s Ave Maria.

-This years outing to Wicksteed Park will took place on 14th June 2017.
+This years outing to Wicksteed Park took place on 14th June 2017.
 Over 2,000 children were entertained by Rotary clubs from all over the UK .
 The weather was warm and sunny and the children had a great day out.

 Big Bang Show at Leicester Grammar School